AdrianneC/digital-marketing-agency-landing-page/README.md

-# Digital Marketing Agency Website
+# Digital Marketing Agency Landing Page

 ## Description

 This is a one page landing page created for a digital marketing agency called Horiseon.
-It should be fully accessible to the reader
+It should fulfil accessiblility standards for the reader

 ## Installation